Week 1 in Morocco

 We enjoyed a few glasses of wine together and a warm bowl of pumpkin soup Alan had freshly made for our dinner.
 Karen and Nik joined us later for drinks so we could all get acquainted before our medina experience.

 ** P.S.
-We hear that Diamant Vert is now closed and there seems to be a pending legal battle to reopen.
-For an alternative camping ground try Camping International Fez which is in Camping Contact (sitecode 21394).
+We discovered that Diamant Vert closed the day we left and was subject to a legal battle before reopening.
+By the time we left Morocco, however, it had reopened.
+Check before making your way here or for an alternative camping ground (that didn’t have a very good reputation) try Camping International Fez which is in Camping Contact (sitecode 21394).
 (GPS coordinates 33.99982, -4.97150).

 Day 7: Fes: Sunday 3rd February 2019

 Today we headed into the medina of Fes, one of nine UNESCO sites in Morocco.

 The medina, dating back to the 9th Century, encloses 89 kilometres of narrow passages, some no more than shoulder-width apart.
 It houses 220,000 people and umpteen shops of all descriptions including many that defy description in Western terms.

 Donkeys are used to transport goods in and out of the medina just as we would typically use vehicles for transporting goods to and from our businesses and homes.
 The donkeys are strong but small animals and appear to just plod along placidly, often also carrying the weight of the rider, sitting sidesaddle with his goods.

 Camel and goat heads are hanging in the market, their meat for sale.
 Our local guide, Wafi, tells us that the going rate for a camel is €2,800-3,000 so I wonder what price the meat sells for.